dheles/anseedble/README.md

-# deploy_test
+# anseedble

-Simple Vagrant project for standing up one or more servers to test provisioning, deployment, and whatnot

-Currently uses Centos 7 or Debian Jessie and sets up created VMs for management by Ansible
+A starting point for Ansible projects.
+Includes Vagrantfile and scripts for setting up VMs for ansibilization.

 ## preliminaries
 ### ssh config